WojciechMatuszewski/programming-notes/aws-solutions-architect.md

 * **To get the metadata info CURL 169.254.169.254/latest/...**
   - `/userdata`: your bootstrap script etc
+  - `/dynamic/instance-identity`: stuff about the instance -> IP, instance size, type all that stuff
   - `/metadata/`: has **many options**, IP etc..

 #### Auto Scaling Groups